 The baldfaced hornet has white marks across its face, making it appear “bald”, and giving it its name.
-It’s not really a hornet, but a wasp - and instead of yellow and black coloring, the baldfaced hornet is mostly black and white.
+It’s not really a hornet, but a wasp - and instead of yellow and black coloring, the baldfaced hornet is mostly black and white, helping to identify them from other wasps.
 The baldfaced hornet has three white stripes on their bodies and are about ¾ of an inch in length, making them larger than the average hornet.

 WHERE DO BALDFACED HORNETS NEST?

-This hornet is primarily found in the southeastern state of the US, the most western and eastern coasts of the United States, and is also found in Canada, and the Rocky Mountains.
+This hornet is primarily found in the southeastern state of the U.S., the most western and eastern coasts of the United States as well as in Canada and the Rocky Mountains.
 Nests are most often found in bushes and trees, although you can sometimes find baldfaced hornet nests under rock overhangs.
 They tend to look for places that are between three and 65 feet above the ground to build their nests.
 Their nests are hanging, egg-shaped paper nests of about 23 inches in length created from collecting and chewing naturally occurring fibers.
 When the wood fibers mix with their saliva, it creates a pulpy substance they can shape and create their nest from.